couchbaselabs/couchbase-reloc/README.md

 Change your ulimits to allow more file descriptors.

-You may want to mount production filesystems (also need root to do this).
+You may want to mount and use dedicated filesystems (also need root to do this).

 Consider enabling core dumps via ./bin/cbenable_core_dumps.sh (need root to do this).